bottlecapper/EmoCycleGAN/README.md

 In check_train.ipynb, ...

 ## Ablation Study
-1. Using only F0
+1. Use F0
-2. Using only MCEP
+2. Use MCEP
+3. Use power envelope

 ## Reference